It’s not too late to check out fall color in the Seattle area, but don’t tarry

 Get outside and look at those fall leaves while you can: They’re particularly spectacular this year, but the season could end quickly.

-The tens of thousands of people new to the area this year may have discovered that, despite being known more for our evergreen trees, we do get beautiful fall colors here in the Puget Sound region.
+As the tens of thousands of people new to the area this year may have discovered, despite being known more for our evergreen trees, we do get beautiful fall colors here in the Puget Sound region.

 It’s just that usually, by this time of year, we’ve had a big rainy windstorm that’s knocked all the foliage off our deciduous trees and turned it into brown mush on the ground.